-This film is competing in
+This film competed in

-Ten years ago, in a coastal village in Madagascar, Alasdair tested an elegantly simple model that put Blue Ventures on the map.
+Ten years ago, in a coastal village in Madagascar, Alasdair Harris tested an elegantly simple model that put Blue Ventures on the map.
 He encouraged residents to take charge of their local fishery by cordoning off a small section of their octopus-fishing area for a designated period of time.
 When the area was re-opened, the community saw huge increases in their catch and incomes.
 In this video, you'll see one woman's reaction and how this drastically changed her family's life.
 Building on this success, local communities created Madagascar’s first local committee to manage and conserve marine resources.
 Since that auspicious start, Blue Ventures has helped replicate this model along thousands of miles of coastline along the Indian Ocean.
 Beyond managing fisheries, Blue Ventures has integrated family planning and health services into its livelihoods and conservation work, showing the world that protecting the ocean can and should go hand-in-hand with improving lives.